 - Add music

-I gained a new insight from the music in this video that I would love to share.
-The music used in our Facebook video is ‘Positive Classic‘ by SerginSX.
-I contacted the composer via Envato and it turns out he owns a cat and a dog and was thrilled to kseeow how his music had been used.
+I gained a new insight from the music for this video.
+It is ‘Positive Classic‘ by SerginSX.
+I contacted the composer via Envato and it turns out he owns a cat and a dog and was thrilled to see how his music is being used.
 He told me that this knowledge inspires creatives like himself to keep working.

 Best Video Length for YouTube